dmaerzendorfer/dmaerzendorfer.github.io/_posts/2024-09-12-SlothShot.md

 	{{site.url}}/assets/img/schmiede/SlothMe.jpeg
 {% endcapture %}
 {% include gallery images=images caption="Pictures on the exhibit and the schmiede in general" cols=3 %}

+## That was the plan at least...
+Turns out the city council is not that happy with marbles and people collecting said marbles in their salt pit.
+So I had to adjust things.

+I moved the whole exhibit to an corner out of the salt.
+Users shoot at a cloth to catch the marbles, the targets were just duct taped onto the cloth.
+They got some fancy rings tho.
+In the end it looked something like this:

+{% capture images %}
+	{{site.url}}/assets/img/schmiede/SlothTargetHoops.jpeg
+	{{site.url}}/assets/img/schmiede/newSlothLocation.jpeg
+{% endcapture %}
+{% include gallery images=images caption="The relocated sloth-shot" cols=2 %}

 ## Conclusion
 I have been to the Schmiede GameJam a few times already, but this time was the first time for me as part of the full Schmiede.
 I have to say it is quite enjoyable, the vibe is wonderful, there are wonderful people to connect with and there are also a few workshops to learn new things!
 Take for example a small workshop on creative blocks I visited where I crafted a little story about Bendy the Spoon.